CoryLR/codewithcory/tutorials/100-first-website/first-website.md

 ✨ Key Concept: HTML **Tags** ✨

-HTML syntax (code grammar) uses opening and closing triangle brackets to define HTML tags.
+HTML syntax (code grammar) uses opening and closing triangle brackets `< >` to define HTML tags.
 These tags tell the web browser what content it needs to display and where.

-* Most HTML tags have both opening and closing tags, like `<section>` and `</section>`
+* Most HTML tags have both opening and closing tags, like `<section> </section>`, and you can put content between them
 * Some HTML tags do not have a closing tag and instead are self-closing, like the image tag `<img/>`

 In the above example, we have two tags: